-Two (2) types of Licence are available.
+Two (2) types of Licence are available - an Academic Version and a Student Version.

-The first provides all lecture notes and references, with lecture notes available in both PDF and MSWord format.
+The Academic Version provides all lecture notes and references, with lecture notes available in both PDF and MSWord format.
 This Licence is designed primarily for Tertiary Institutions wishing to incorporate material from the modules within their own courses.
-By 30th June 2014, a total of 7 such Licences had been issued, with a further 8 licences issued in August 2014.
-This was facilitated by a simplification of the Terms and Conditions associated with the Licence.